-Schedule 4 4 ------------ ---
+Schedule 4 44 ------------ ----

-(B) are being, or were, carried out by a licensed contractor; and (C) are being, or were, carried out because of inundation by floodwaters during a disaster event mentioned in section $4(1)(c)$ ; and (e) the a applica ant- (i) btained a quote from a licensed contractor to out the works; or (ii) work been given an invoice for carrying out the s from the licensed contractor who carried out vorks; or (iii) receipt for payment to a licensed contractor carried out the works; or (iv) entered into a contract with a licensed actor for the carrying out of the works; and (f) e department of energy and public works has issued a lue for money certificate for the eligible works; and r an amount of financial assistance that is more than e contribution threshold- (g) (i) of ca pplicant is able to contribute 50% of the cost rrying out the works, to the extent the cost is than the contribution threshold; or (ii) pplicant is the stated person for a hardship icate.
-(2) appro oval o applicant is only eligible for conditional ant of financial assistance under the scheme if (a) does not have a receipt for payment to the licensed contractor who carried out the works; or (b) has not entered into a contract with a licensed co for the carrying out of the works.
+(B) are being, or were, carried out by a licensed contractor; and (C) are being, or were, carried out because of inundation by floodwaters during a disaster event mentioned in section 4(1)(c); and (e) the ap plicant- as obtained a quote from a licensed contractor to arry out the works; or v as been given an invoice for carrying out the vorks from the licensed contractor who carried out he works; or as a receipt for payment to a licensed contractor who carried out the works; or as entered into a contract with a licensed ontractor for the carrying out of the works; and (f) partment of energy and public works has issued a for money certificate for the eligible works; and (g) amount of financial assistance that is more than ntribution threshold- C he applicant is able to contribute 50% of the cost of carrying out the works, to the extent the cost is nore than the contribution threshold; or he applicant is the stated person for a hardship ertificate.
+(2) appro the applicant is only eligible for conditional a grant of financial assistance under the scheme if t- (a) does not have a receipt for payment to the licensed contractor who carried out the works; or (b) t entered into a contract with a licensed contractor carrying out of the works.